itslenny39/itslenny39/README.md

 ---
 ### 📺 My YouTube career:

-I been doing YouTube at the way in 2017, but my content has now focused on fun or interesting PowerPoints, and Garry's Mod!
+I been doing YouTube all the way back in 2017, but my content has now focused on fun or interesting PowerPoints, and Garry's Mod!
 [Check it out! (in Spanish only)](https://www.youtube.com/@ItsMayonesa668/videos)

 ---
 ### 💬 FAQs: